lr-m/ESPIR-Crypto-Ticker/README.md

 - WiFi credentials are also displayed in *plaintext* during network initialisation (makes things easier to debug), so also be aware of that

 ### Settings
-- There can be up to 9 selected coins at any given time, these are stored in the EEPROM and are loaded back during initialisation
+- There can be up to 10 selected coins at any given time, these are stored in the EEPROM and are loaded back during initialisation
 - There are flags that indicate what settings have been selected in the menus

 ### Added coins
-- Up to 5 coins can be manually added (low number due to memory constraints)
+- Up to 5 coins can be manually added
 - Once 5 have been added, any extra will overwrite the first added coin
+- Overwrite an added coin in EEPROM by just selecting the coin in the add coin functionality

 ### Portfolio
 - Amounts in portfolio are stored, up to 9 coin amounts can be stored and reloaded (this is the maximum that can be displayed on the screen)